 Nowadays the concept of trinity is that God is three consubstantial persons.
 But the original idea appears to have been much more generic.
 Tertullian, who may be considered to be the father of Latin Christianity, held that the Gnostic trinity is a doctrine of three natures.
 As stated by James M. West in On the Gnostic Trinity:

 Tertullian’s description of the Gnostic “trinity” shows no connection with the three persons but instead refers to a doctrine of three natures.
-What Tertullian actually describes is a Gnostic doctrine which maintains that the universe is comprised of three fundamental substances or natures, which are identified as spirit, soul and matter (ibid., pg.
-202; see below).
+What Tertullian actually describes is a Gnostic doctrine which maintains that the universe is comprised of three fundamental substances or natures, which are identified as spirit, soul and matter (2009).

-These three different natures are of course what are described here as the three different types of things, the three logical types.
-The principles apply both to the concept of three principle attributes of the individual person as well as the Holy Trinity of the Christian faith.
+These three different natures are of course what are described here as the three different types of phenomena, of the three different logical types.
+The principles clearly apply to the concept of the three principle attributes of the individual person as described here.
+They apply also to the Holy Trinity of the Christian faith.